hiroaki/maps.gpx/README.md

-hideOverlayRtes( String?:key ) | this | Hide overlays for routes in GPX specified by *key* showOverlayTrks( String?:key ) | this | Show overlays for tracks in GPX specified by *key* hideOverlayTrks( String?:key ) | this | Hide overlays for tracks in GPX specified by *key* input( String:key, Object:src, String?:type ) | this | Input *src*.
+hideOverlayRtes( String?:key ) | this | Hide overlays for routes in GPX specified by *key* showOverlayTrks( String?:key ) | this | Show overlays for tracks in GPX specified by *key* hideOverlayTrks( String?:key ) | this | Hide overlays for tracks in GPX specified by *key* input( String:key, Object:src, String?:type ) | Promise | Input *src*.
 Its media-type of the data is judged inside and handled with an appropriate input handler if registered by `registerInputHandler`.
 When `input` GPX, it is handled by the default input handler getGPX( String:key )              | gpxType | Return GPX specified *key* eachGPX( Function:callback )      | this    | Apply callback to each GPX.
 Given arguments to *callback* are GPX and its key getKeysOfGPX( )                   | Array   | Return list of GPX keys